BartoszDabek/bdabek.pl/_posts/personal-goals/short-notes/2018_short_notes.md

 ---
 This day was good!
 I got up before 5 A.M, drank glass of water, prepared a really good breakfast and went to work!
 Excellent!
 After work did training and was learning English.
 I think I need to focus more on my engineer work and car crash app but still I don't feel it.
 Need to motivate myself to start it.. don't know how yet 😒

+17/07/2018
+---
+Today I planned everything - every minute and I did all the things that was on my todo list.
+Additionally I did some extra - which I hadn't planned before.
+I started to learn to use git-svn which is actually pretty nice and in a very few days I'm planning to start using git-svn instead of the svn client.
+The important thing is that I got approval on my vacation in last two weeks of August...
+Now I have to figure out what I want to do at this time, in addition to rest 😀😀